KappaPrajd/netfire-challenge/README.md

 ## Notes

 - For CI/CD I have set up a simple pipeline that ensures the code is formatted accordingly to project config and it does not have any lint errors.
-If that's the case - it builds and deploys to Github Actions.
+If that's the case - it builds and deploys to Github Pages.
 - Logo and background video is included in project files.
 For production I would consider using cloud storage/CDN/CMS depending on the use case.
 For bigger files I would look for Adaptive Bitrate Streaming solution.
 - Project is using TS path aliases for cleaner imports.